Crotalus viridis: Behavior

 Prairie rattlesnakes are primarily terrestrial, but occasionally climb in trees or bushes.
 Some even rest in crevices or caves.
-They are typically active diurnally in cooler weather and nocturnally during hot weather C. viridis.
-This species complex is equipped with powerful venom, using about 20-55 percent of venom in one bite, and will defend themselves if threatened or injured.
-As with other rattlesnake species, prairie rattlesnakes will rapidly vibrate their tails, which produces a unique rasping sound to warn intruders.
+They are typically active diurnally in cooler weather and nocturnally during hot weather.
+This species complex is equipped with powerful venom, using about 20-55% of venom in one bite, and will defend themselves if threatened or injured.
+As with other rattlesnake species, prairie rattlesnakes rapidly vibrate their tails, which produces a unique rasping sound (rattle) to warn intruders.
 Prairie rattlesnakes prefer a straight migration path while migrating even in human-dominated environments because it leads to a higher chance of survival and better body condition throughout and after migration.

-The venom of the Prairie rattlesnake is a complexly structured mixture of different proteins with enzymes such as proteases and peptidases found among them.
-Besides the hemotoxin and its tissue destructive effect, the venom also has neurotoxic properties.
+The venom of the prairie rattlesnake is a complexly structured mixture of different proteins with enzymes such as proteases and peptidases found among them.
+Besides the hemotoxin and its tissue-destructive effect, the venom also has neurotoxic properties.